alyssachne/meeting/phase2/src/readme.txt

 --While creating a room, you can define the max capacity of this room and a list of constraints of this room (such as WIFI, 5 Tables, 3 Chairs).
 2.create accounts
 --In this option, 4 different user types can be created(Speaker, Attendee(including VIP Attendee) and other Organizer accounts)
+3.Schedule event
-3.3 different types of event can be created(Panel Discussion, Talk and Party(No speakers)) 4.Message System
+--3 different types of event can be created(Panel Discussion, Talk and Party(No speakers)) 4.Message System
 --inside this system, a number of message options will be given. in this inbox, Users are able to check unread messages, and modify read messages such as archive it or delete it.